 Spending at least four hours per week for about one month will be valuable in developing your child’s intuition, logical thinking skills, and excitement for creating their own projects.

-Classes can help your child pick up Scratch quickly as well.
-Middle schoolers will do well with advanced Scratch, while elementary students should explore Scratch coding for kids (and they can get started with our free Scratch class).
+Classes can help your child pick up Scratch quickly as well, especially when led live by an expert.
+Middle schoolers will do well with advanced Scratch, while elementary students should explore Scratch Ninja:

 2. Which learning style does your child prefer?